Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Before we apply this change, let’s see what Terraform plans to do:

-1. Save your changes to variables.tf.
+1. Save your changes to main.tf.

 2. In your terminal, run: